kanaria69/Mainecoco/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## What lies at the bottom of the ocean and twitches?
+A nervous wreck.